marijnh/Eloquent-JavaScript/00_intro.md

 {{index readability}}

-The moral of this story is that the same program can be expressed in long and short, unreadable and readable ways.
+The moral of this story is that the same program can be expressed in both long and short, unreadable and readable ways.
 The first version of the program was extremely obscure, whereas this last one is almost
 English: `log` the `sum` of the `range` of numbers from 1 to 10.
 (We will see in [later chapters](data) how to define operations like `sum`